Learning Counterfactual Distributions via Kernel Nearest Neighbors: Main Results

+First, the instance dependent bound motivates a principled and fast optimization procedure for choosing the hyper-parameter $\eta$, which does not rely on cross-validation.
+Normally, cross validation on kernel-based algorithms demand high computation overload when the problem scales with the number of data points~\cite{dwivedi2021kernel,gong2024supervised,rahimi2007random,williams2000using}.
+The idea is to optimize $\eta$ over a \textit{computable error bound}; that is, we first substitute the non-computable components $(\lnbhdstarA, \unbhdstarA)$ in the upper bound of the $\kerNN$ guarantee \cref{eq:most-raw-guarantee} by their data-driven~(hence computable) counterpart $\mbf N_{1, \eta}$, and then we optimize the computable upper bound by $\eta$.
+The substitution of the non-computable components by the computable neighbor $\mbf N_{1, \eta}$ is justified by the sandwich relationship \cref{eq:sandwich}, which is shown to hold with high probability~(see \cref{eq:n_ubnd,eq:n_lbnd}).

+Second, \cref{prop:most-raw-bound} also serves as an instance dependent error bound for the scalar nearest neighbors when estimating the mean parameters in a non-parametric factor model with unobserved confounding, when there are $n\geq 2$ samples in each entry~(see \cref{sec : generalization and hetero} for a discussion when $n=1$); this is because we can recover both the canonical scalar matrix completion setting and the scalar nearest neighbor algorithm with a linear kernel $\kernel$, see \cref{prop : generalization of prior work} for details.

-Third, all prior works on nearest neighbors for matrix completion in the scalar setting require the noise variance to be identical across each entry for a non-vacuous error guarantee for the mean parameters.
-When more than one sample are available per entry~($n \geq 2$), we show that no such assumption is required and allow for arbitrary variances~(as well as arbitrary higher moments for appropriate kernels) across $(j, s)$.
-This flexibility with $n\geq 2$ samples in each observed entry arises from our choice to use U-statistics to construct unbiased estimates of distances in \kerNN.\footnote{This claim can also be seen when comparing \cref{thm : most raw instance bound} with prior guarantees, e.g., \cite[Thm.~1]{dwivedi2022doubly} where the leading bias term is $\eta-2\sigma^2$ where $\sigma^2$ is the variance, and the corresponding term in \cref{thm : most raw instance bound} is simply $\eta$, independent of the noise variances.}
+Third, many prior works on nearest neighbors for scalar matrix completion either require the noise variance to be identical across entry~\cite{li2019nearest,dwivedi2022counterfactual} or require a uniform upper bound on the noise variance~\cite{agarwal2023causal,agarwal2020synthetic}, in order to derive a non-vacuous error guarantee for the mean parameters.
+When more than one sample are available per entry~($n \geq 2$), we show that our method $\kerNN$ recovers the underlying target distribution as a whole while allowing for arbitrary variances~(as well as arbitrary higher moments for appropriate kernels) across $(j, s)$.
+This flexibility with $n\geq 2$ samples in each observed entry arises from our choice to use U-statistics to construct unbiased estimates of distances in $\kerNN$\footnote{This claim can also be seen when comparing \cref{prop:most-raw-bound} with prior guarantees, e.g., \cite[Thm.~1]{dwivedi2022doubly} where the leading bias term is $\eta-2\sigma^2$ where $\sigma^2$ is the variance, and the corresponding term in \cref{prop:most-raw-bound} is simply $\eta$, independent of the noise variances.}.